NeuroLINCS/neurolincs.github.io/_pages/pipelines.md

 ## Getting You Started

 Here are some information and videos that will help you get started using Galaxy and the NeuroLINCS pipelines.
-You can use these workflows/pipelines with your own data or rerun the NeuroLINCS Data found on dbGap and LINCSproject.org.
+You can use these workflows/pipelines with your own data or rerun the NeuroLINCS Data found on [dbGap](https://www.ncbi.nlm.nih.gov/gap/) and [LINCSproject](http://www.lincsproject.org).
 Links to data provided below.

 ### Galaxy Resources